jason-c-daniels/Jcd.BitManipulation/README.md

 ### 3.0 Tentative Feature/Addition

 - I will investigate .Net 7.0 generic math as a possible way of providing a truly generic implementation.
-  (i.e. BigEndianByteIndexer<int> for example.)
+  (i.e. BigEndianByteIndexer&lt;int&gt; for example.)
 If this approach proves performant enough, I'll create a .net 7.0 version of this library with that support built in.
 The .Net Standard 2.0 compatible indexers will still be provided.